adamsoliev/bearblog/database_storage/blogpost.md

 ## <a id="background" href="#table-of-contents">Background</a>

-For the first few decades, a major use case for databases was recording interactive business transactions (eg airline bookings).
+From the 1970s through the 1980s, a major use case for databases was recording interactive business transactions (eg airline bookings).
 These use cases, now classified as OLTP, consist of many short reads and/or writes that touch only a few records (or rows) at a time.
 On the hardware of the time, performance was dominated by the mechanical latency of hard disks (explained next).
 To cope with this, databases were built to minimize random I/O, using B+tree indexes as the standard on-disk data structure and a buffer manager to cache frequently accessed disk pages in memory.

 As data volumes grew through the 1990s and 2000s, users wanted systems that could answer analytical questions (eg what are the top 3 best-selling products in North America in Q2?).
-These workloads, now called OLAP, stressed the system in a different way: instead of random-seek latency, the main bottleneck was wasted I/O bandwidth caused by reading far more data (reading whole rows rather than just productId, sold count, location and time for the above query) than the query required.
-This drove the adoption of columnar storage layouts, which allow engines to read only the referenced columns and utilize high sequential throughput efficiently.
+These workloads, now called OLAP, stressed the system in a different way: instead of random-seek latency, the main bottleneck was wasted I/O bandwidth caused by reading entire rows when only a few columns (eg productId, sold count, location, time) were needed.
+This drove the adoption of columnar storage layouts, which allow engines to read only the referenced columns and exploit high sequential throughput.

 Stepping back, every storage engine navigates a fundamental trade-off between three costs: